cjtaberski/sdi-blended-oop-scaffold/README.md

   * `Member`
 * Implement the following instructions to ensure that each class is formatted properly

+###
+* Start Script
+* Discussion of adding sinon if desired (?)
+* Discussion of testing packages in lib folder to make this easy to run

 #### `BankAccount`
 * `balance` should be a private property (Read more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields))
 * `balance` should only be accessible via a getter named `getBalance` and a setter named `setbalance` (Read more about [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) and [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get))